LunarWatcher/selenium-wire/README.md

 # Selenium Wire

 This is a fork of 7x11x13's [selenium-wire-2](https://github.com/7x11x13/selenium-wire-2), which itself is a fork of Will Keeling's [selenium-wire](https://github.com/wkeeling/selenium-wire).
-This fork notably features both `undetected-geckodriver-lw` and `undetected-chromedriver` integration.
+This fork notably features both `undetected-geckodriver-lw`, and a separate dependency with `undetected-chromedriver` support.

 This fork exists because selenium-wire has been officially abandoned, selenium-wire-2 does not appear to be maintained, and I need selenium-wire for an archival project of mine, so here we go.

-Selenium Wire extends [Selenium\'s](https://www.selenium.dev/documentation/en/) Python bindings to give you access to the underlying requests made by the browser.
+Selenium Wire extends [Selenium's](https://www.selenium.dev/documentation/en/) Python bindings to give you access to the underlying requests made by the browser.
 You author your code in the same way as you do with Selenium, but you get extra APIs for inspecting requests and responses and making changes to them on the fly.

 ## Simple Example